Why Use QTrace ?

 QTrace provides visualisations of how embedded software is running that just isn’t possible using traditional debugging techniques.
 Here are a few examples of what’s possible with trace:

-● Reveal which functions and conditional branches have been executed without stopping the CPU
+● View functions being executed in real-time and conditional branches taken without stopping the CPU

-● See which interrupts are occurring and how often
+● Examine which interrupts are occurring and how often

-● Review 10’s of milliseconds of execution prior to a CPU exception
+● Review 10’s of milliseconds of execution prior to a CPU fault exception

-● Determine the percentage of functions that have been executed, and the paths within them
+● Determine the percentage of functions executed and the paths within them

 According to the EETimes 2017 Embedded Markets Study, the no.1 item that developers would like to improve is debugging tools.
 This is no surprise considering that debugging an embedded application takes at least 20% of an overall software development budget.
 If the process of actually making code work on the target is included then the figure increases significantly.
 Clearly, any improvements to debugging tools will result in savings of both time and money.